VertaAI/modeldb/client/python/README.md

 ```

 ### b.
 Create a ModelDB syncer
 ModelDBSyncer is the object that logs models and operations to the ModelDB backend.
-You can initialize the Syncer as shown below.
+You can initialize the Syncer with your specified configurations as shown below.
+Explore the [ModelDBSyncer](modeldb/basic/ModelDbSyncerBase.py) here for more details on the Syncer object and the different ways to initialize it.

 <!-- You can initialize the syncer either from a config file (e.g. [FIX](https://github.com/mitdbg/modeldb/blob/master/client/scala/libs/spark.ml/syncer.json)) or explicitly via arguments.